TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 Maven Lifecycle

 Maven is a build management tool.
-It uses a simple pom.xml to configure all the dependencies needed to build, test, and run the code
+It uses a simple pom.xml to configure all the dependencies needed to build, test, and run the code.
+Maven manages the full lifecycle of a test project.
+Once integrated with Jenkins, the Maven Webdriver will build the project and execute all tests efficiently.

 Maven defines a standard build lifecycle consisting of phases like clean, validate, compile, test, package, install, and deploy, among others.
 These phases define the order in which goals are executed.